-JSAR publishes both peer-reviewed and non-peer-reviewed articles ranging from academic research papers to book reviews and opinion articles.
+JSAR publishes both peer-reviewed and non-peer-reviewed manuscripts ranging from academic research papers to book reviews and opinion articles.
 Submissions on all search and rescue disciplines are welcome.
-Submissions are double-blind peer-reviewed.
+Manuscript submissions are double-blind peer-reviewed.

-Email articles to firstname.lastname@example.org along with all supporting graphics.
+Email manuscripts to firstname.lastname@example.org along with all supporting graphics.

 Template: It is highly recommended that you use the provided JSAR template.